99products/CricHighlights/README.md

 5. Set the projectkey as 'DETA_TOKEN' secret in your repository -> settings/secrets/actions , which will be referred in your action

-6. Once set, for every push to the repository the changes will be automatically deployed to deta
+6. Once set, for every code push to the repo, the changes will be automatically deployed to deta, checkout the workflow execution in the 'actions' tab